Party Hard, Recover Quickly: Nootropics After a Night Out

 Normally, most people use nootropics to achieve above-normal levels of brain function.
 But, if you have any experience partying hard, you know that sometimes just reaching a relatively normal baseline the day after can be a godsend.

 It all seemed like such a good idea at the time.
 You started with dinner and drinks, then the actual party, then the after party, then the after-after party.
-Next thing you know, it's 6am and you're eating an old cheeseburger thinking about taking a sick day.
-Then you're at work and you can barely do simple math.
+Next thing you know, it’s 6am and you’re eating an old cheeseburger thinking about taking a sick day.
+Then you’re at work and the brain fog hits you and you can barely do simple math.